simevidas/switch2/README.md

 Whether some of these games are truly Switch 1 games that have been upgraded to Switch 2, or actually Switch 2 games that have been downgraded to Switch 1 is a matter of opinion.

-### Does scrolling with the mouse not work?
+### Does scrolling with the mouse work?

-Since the page scrolls horizontally instead of vertically, you need to hold down the Shift key while rolling the mouse wheel to scroll the page.
+Yes, it does.
+You can scroll normally with the mouse wheel.